 🇫🇷 France vs 🇳🇱 Netherlands: e-money licensing compared

 Choosing between France and Netherlands for a e-money licence starts with who you will answer to: ACPR (part of the Banque de France).
 Not the AMF, which handles markets and crypto. on one side, De Nederlandsche Bank (DNB), acting as prudential supervisor under the Wft (with AFM as conduct supervisor) on the other, via the Etablissement de monnaie electronique. and the Electronic Money Institution licence under the Dutch Financial Supervision Act (Wet op het financieel toezicht - Wft), implementing EMD2; an exempted/excepted EMI status also exists for smaller issuers who do not need a full DNB licence respectively.
-The two regimes differ on 6 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |